dst-ws22/website/docs/project-description.md

 (topic-ideas)=
 ## Topic ideas

 Identify 2 data sets you're interested in potentially using for the final project.
+The data sets should be suitable to be used alongside the topics described in the ["Big Idea Worksheet"](https://docs.google.com/document/d/1-GZvhdbhLYLB_Bo1arj1rgTqbJ5SUoU21vtgbYEhVqk/edit?usp=sharing).

 If you're unsure where to find data, you can use the list of potential data sources in the [Tips + Resources](project-tips-resources.md) section as a starting point.
 It may also help to think of topics you're interested in investigating and find data sets on those topics.